-Part of using business as a force for good at Purse for the People, entails working with our non-profit partner, Dressember.
+At Purse for the People, part of using business as a force for good entails working with our non-profit partner Dressember.

 Founded by Blythe Hill in 2013, Dressember works to end human slavery world wide.
-In a very short time, Dressember has grown rapidly.
-In 5 years they raised over 5M US dollars which is awarded to their grant partners.
-Through targeted, strategic grants, Dressember works with some of the leading anti-trafficking organizations to to eliminate human trafficking and slavery.
+In the space of only five years, Dressember has grown rapidly.
+They've successfully raised over five million US dollars which have been awarded to their grant partners.
+Through targeted, strategic grants, Dressember works with some of the leading anti-trafficking organizations in order to eliminate human trafficking and slavery.

 We know that human slavery in these modern times still persists.